Martin Gerzabek: Life

 Gerzabek studied agriculture and plant production at BOKU - University of Natural Resources and Life Sciences Vienna, and graduated as a “Diplom Ingenieur” in 1985.
 Two years later, having completed his dissertation work titled: Plant Availability of Magnesium (Die Pflanzenverfügbarkeit von Magnesium) he graduated as a “Dr. nat.
 Techn.”, a doctorate in natural and technological sciences, also at the University of Natural Resources and Life Sciences, Vienna.
 From 1984 to 1993, Gerzabek worked as a research assistant at the Research Center Seibersdorf (now AIT, Austrian Institute of Technology) at their Institute of Agriculture as head of the soil research work group.
 After completing his habilitation in the field of Soil Sciences based on his work about soil contaminants' behaviour, he was asked to head the agricultural research area at AIT.
 From 1997 to 2003, he then headed the environmental research department.
 In 2001, he was appointed to the newly created Chair for Environmental Toxicology and Isotope Application at the Institute for Soil Research, Department of Forest and Soil Science at the University of Natural Resources and Life Sciences, Vienna.
 From October 2003 to January 2010, Gerzabek served as Vice President for Research at the University of Natural Resources and Life Sciences, Vienna, from January 2009 to January 2010 as Managing Director, and from February 2010 to January 2018 he has been rector of the said university.

 He is the founding president of the Network of Life Sciences Universities of Central and South Eastern Europe (ICA-CASEE) since 2010 and from 2010 to 2016 he was vice-president of ICA, the European Association of Life Science Universities.
 In 2011, he was vice-president and in 2012 became president of the Danube Rectors' Conference.

 Societies

 He was a member of the Board of the Euroleague for Life Sciences (ELLS), which he chaired from 2009 to 2010.
-In 2009, Gerzabek was appointed corresponding member to the mathematics and natural sciences division in the Austrian Academy of Sciences.
+In 2009, Gerzabek was appointed corresponding member and 2023 full member to the mathematics and natural sciences division in the Austrian Academy of Sciences.
 In addition, he has been vice president of the AAER (Austrian Association for Agricultural Research) from 2009 to 2018.